 After riding the mountainside, Chuckanut Drive opens up to the more tame Samish farmlands.
 The road is every bit as scenic, but nowhere near as twisty.
 Here, the forest disappears; which means unobstructed views.

-To your right, across the bay, you can watch the sun set behind the San Juans.
+To your right, across the bay, watch the sun set behind the San Juans.

 As always , I so enjoyed the ride .The views are so beautiful and I love that you incorporate the history .Thanks again